Happy Finneran

 Joseph Ignatius Finneran (October 29, 1890 – February 3, 1942), nicknamed "Happy" or "Smokey Joe", was an American pitcher who played for 5 seasons in Major League Baseball in the 1910s.

 He made his major league debut for the Philadelphia Phillies on August 20, 1912, in a relief role in a losing effort versus the Chicago Cubs.
+Finneran served as a partner in an undertaking firm in Orange before establishing his own company in 1929.
+Finneran died at St. Mary's Hospital in Orange on February 3, 1942 due to pneumonia at age 50.